Exclusive Interview With An SEO And Internet Marketing Veteran Of 15 Years.

 Often friends and family don't really 'get' this whole internet marketing thing or take it seriously, how do yours feel about it and how did they react when you first told them you were going to give it a try?

 They still don't have a clue what I do really... in fact i wrote up a post about that!

-Fortunately, one of my ventures (an ecommerce business) grew arms and legs and myself and my business partner ended up owning (of all things) a hair salon which employed over 20 staff.
+Fortunately, one of my ventures (an eCommerce business) grew arms and legs and I and my business partner ended up owning (of all things) a hair salon which employed over 20 staff.